 SPRING MONTHS IN PARIS

-1. SPRING IN PARIS IS SHOULDER SEASON
+1. SPRING IN PARIS IS A SHOULDER SEASON

-During the Easter week, Paris becomes a coveted destination for a cultural holiday in Europe, and skip the line tickets are paramount to avoid the longest lines.
-Below I list the Paris main attractions you will need advance tickets for and have added links to my favorite trusty providers for your convenience.
+During the Easter week, Paris becomes a coveted destination for a cultural holiday in Europe, and skip-the-line tickets are paramount to avoid the longest lines.
+Below I list the main Paris attractions you will need advance tickets for and have added links to my favorite trusty providers for your convenience.

 2. LEARN ABOUT THE SPRING HOLIDAYS IN PARIS AND FRANCE